I am a songwriter and a songleader based in Minnesota.

 He is also a founding member of the nationally acclaimed music group Bread for the Journey, a Minneapolis-based ensemble that since 1992 has traveled nationally to teach and lead songs of faith, hope, justice and inclusion from progressive Christian communities around the world.

-On the non-music front, he does program development, group facilitation, and creative writing for several social change nonprofits.
-He has taught high school biology and elementary music.
-Once upon a time he got a BA and MS in biology.
+On the non-music front: once upon a time Bret got a BA and MS in biology.
 He and his wife Jaimie and two children co-founded a rural residential cooperative in the 90s, and built (with tons of help and direction from Todd Osman) a straw bale house in southeastern Minnesota.
 They all currently live in Minneapolis.